House of Saddam: Part IV

 2003: Saddam, along with Uday, Qusay and Aziz, watch television reports of the unfolding Second Gulf War.
 Qusay seizes Saddam's money from the Central Bank of Iraq on his father's orders.
 Meanwhile, Saddam orders his troops, particularly those from the Special Republican Guard, to fiercely resist the U.S.-led coalition forces.
 During a meeting with his sons in a Baghdad restaurant, Saddam advises Qusay to take care of Uday, who is commanding the Fedayeen Saddam paramilitary force.

 On 9 April, Saddam is forced from power as U.S. forces take over Baghdad.
 As U.S. troops begin manhunts for all the high-ranking regime members, Saddam flees to rural Tikrit and goes underground with his loyal confidants.
 He phones Samira from a call box and tells her to leave for Lebanon.
 Saddam hides out in a rustic building with his remaining bodyguards.
 He befriends Ahmed, a lively local boy who initially does not know his identity.
 Saddam broadcasts messages from his hideout insisting that the Iraqi people continue to resist the U.S. occupation.
 Meanwhile, Sajida and her family anxiously watch news coverage of the war.

 Uday, Qusay and Qusay's son Mustapha take refuge at a house in Mosul.
 Uday wishes to flee, but Qusay contemptuously refuses.
 Saddam is informed that there is a monetary reward for his family's betrayal, but he insists that they will not be caught.
 However, the owner of Uday and Qusay's safehouse betrays them to the Americans, and a large number of 101st Airborne Division troops surround the building with tanks and APCs.
 After refusing to give themselves up, and exchanging fire with the troops, the Americans fire a rocket at their position and all three are killed.
-Sajida is distressed to learns of her sons' deaths from TV news.
+Sajida is distressed to learn of her sons' deaths from TV news.

 After being informed of the deaths, Saddam secretly visits the graves of his sons and grandson, laying Iraqi flags on them.
 He continues trying to rally the Iraqi people against U.S. forces, saying that his fallen sons are heroes of jihad.
 Saddam's bodyguards build a tunnel where the former dictator can hide, but one of them is captured by U.S. troops when he visits his girlfriend.
 Saddam decides to move elsewhere, but Ahmed warns him of U.S. patrols.
 He offers to hide Saddam, but the former president refuses to involve him.
 In Operation Red Dawn, Saddam is captured and taken into custody.

 2006: Saddam is placed on trial for crimes against humanity and is sentenced to death by hanging for five different crimes against humanity, including the Dujail Massacre.